geckooooo/purkinje-device/README.md

 #### Luminous Intensity (Brightness)
 High-intensity LEDs (15,000+ mcd) can be used for good eyelid penetration.

+## Installation
+1. Clone this repo.

+2. This project uses Task to support cross-compilation (Mac/Raspberry Pi) and deployment to the Raspberry Pi.
+Installation instructions can be found [here](https://taskfile.dev/docs/installation).

+3. Build the Purkinje Device binary: ```% task build-pi64```

+4. Deploy to your Raspberry Pi: ```% task deploy-pi```

+5. Then, run the binary locally on the Raspberry Pi:

 ## Usage
 The user simply holds the LEDs in front of their closed eyes to hallucinate.
 No drugs required!